MhAllan/TcpServiceCore/README.md

         }

 #### Serialization
-* For contract parameters and return to be marshalled they need to be compatible with the used serializer, the framework has two built-in serializers **ProtoSerializer** which is the default, and **JsonSerializer**.
+* For contract parameters and return result to be marshalled, they need to be compatible with the used serializer, the framework has two built-in serializers, **ProtoSerializer** which is the default, and **JsonSerializer**.
 * **ProtoSerializer** uses **Protobuf-net** nuget library, so if you use this serializer (the default) your type need to be attributed with **ProtoContract** and its properties need to be attributed with **ProtoMember** attribute
 * You can implement your own serializer by implementing **ISerializer** interface then setting **Global.Serializer** static property